Dean Traylor is a freelance writer and teacher who writes about various subjects, including education and creative writing.

-Huginn and Muninn, were not gods; they weren’t even angels, nymphs or fairies.
+Huginn and Muninn were not gods.
+They weren’t even angels, nymphs, or fairies.
 They were ravens with symbolic names.
-While some text referred to them as pets, their importance to Odin – the most powerful Norse God – was beyond such designations.
+While some texts referred to them as pets, their importance to Odin – the most powerful Norse God – was beyond such designations.

 He relied heavily on these winged masters to act as his eyes and ears over the great domain he ruled, as well as for the battles he fought.
 And, despite being mere pets, they received more attention from him than his heavenly and mortal subjects did.

 Every morning, Odin called upon the ravens and sent them flying over the world to observe what was going on in his kingdom -- which included Asgard and Earth.
 They returned to him, sat on his shoulders, and whispered in his ears about the things they observed during their flight.

 Translated from Old Norse, Huginn meant “thought” and Muninn, “mind.”
 They came to symbolize Odin’s vast knowledge and omnipotence and were responsible for expanding his wisdom.

 Not only were the ravens revered by Odin in Nordic mythology; in reality, they were worshiped by the Nordic people.
 They were often depicted with Odin on numerous artifacts from the era, which included shields, plates, bracelets, and jewelry.

 Oddly enough, as important as they were, Huginn and Muninn take up only a few lines in several crucial epic poems that make up the Norse mythology canon.